Mountain Mama Vacation Homes

 The Appalachian Trail is one of the three major long-distance hiking trails in the USA, alongside the Pacific Crest Trail and the Continental Divide Trail, and is the longest hiking-only footpath in the world.
 Coming in at 2,193.1 miles long, this trail spans fourteen states as it follows the mountains and valleys of the Appalachian Mountain Range.

 The Appalachian Trail was first conceived by Benton MacKaye in 1921 and completed in 1937.
-The trail is a unit of the National Park System and is officially called the Appalachian National Scenic Trail, the title bestowed upon it after the National Trails System Act in 1968.
+The trail is a unit of the National Park System and is officially called the Appalachian National Scenic Trail — the title was bestowed upon it after the National Trails System Act in 1968.

 As an extension of the National Parks in the United States, the Appalachian Trail is a way to preserve nature and bring awareness to the importance of having these wilderness areas open to everyone.

-The trail, lovingly called “The Green Tunnel ” by thru-hikers due to the enclosed tree cover over the majority of the trail, has its own culture surrounding it.
-Thru-hikers, who meet each other at night when they stay in one of the 250 trail shelters, often become friends without even knowing each other’s real names.
-Trail names are common on the AT, often reflective of a person’s habits, personality traits, or physical attributes.
+The trail, lovingly called “The Green Tunnel” due to the enclosed tree cover over the majority of the trail, has its own culture surrounding it.
+Hikers, who meet each other at night when they stay in one of the 250 trail shelters, often become friends without even knowing each other’s real names.
+Trail names are common on the A.T and often reflective of a person’s habits, personality traits, or physical attributes.

-Fans of the Appalachian Trail or those who are considering hiking it one day will enjoy hiking a section of it when they visit Harpers Ferry.
-It is a great location to get a taste of the Appalachian Trail, meet some thru-hikers, and learn more about the history and importance of the AT at the Appalachian Trail Conservancy headquarters.
+Fans of the Appalachian Trail or those who are considering hiking it one day will enjoy a visit to Harpers Ferry.
+It is a great location to get a taste of the Appalachian Trail, meet some thru-hikers, and learn more about the history and importance of the A.T at the Appalachian Trail Conservancy headquarters.

 Hiking the AT in Harpers Ferry